Note to a younger autistic friend, corrected by a teacher for being… well, autistic.

 At first, guiltily.
 Because it was always, always “wrong.”

 And always, slowly.
 Through trial & error.
 Cuz frankly, I learn slower than the average bear.
 AND I am autistic… so I’m usually the last to know I’m in pain or bliss.
-Cuz poor interoception (difficulty knowing internal states).
+Cuz poor interoception and alexithymia (difficulty knowing internal states).

 But steadily.
 Maybe, even doggedly…